 “Then the case is dismissed for want of prosecution,” ruled the judge (a Cubs fan).
 After the arraignment hearing, Popovich said that she would not try to contact Jurges.
 “I owe it to my self-respect to consider the entire matter a thing of the past,” she said.
 “If I happen to see Bill again, it will be just impersonal.”
 By all accounts, Jurges stayed clear of her, too, and while he recuperated he missed only a few weeks of the baseball season.

 Violet Popovich was clearly no “shrinking” Violet, and she did not waste any time capitalizing on her newfound notoriety.
-The above advertisement appeared in the Chicago Daily Tribune less than two weeks after Judge Sbarbaro dismissed the charges against her.
-(The display ad at left appeared in another Chicago newspaper.
-Note the reference to Violet’s “Bare Cub Girls” and the “Bare Cub Frolics” (rather than “Follies,” as in above).
+The above advertisement appeared in a Chicago newspaper less than two weeks after Judge Sbarbaro dismissed all of the charges against her.
+(The ad at left appeared in another paper.
+Note the reference to the “Bare Cub Girls” and the “Bare Cub Frolics” (rather than “Follies,” as in above).

 This was not Violet’s first experience on the stage.
 A Tribune article relates that at age 17 she performed in the chorus of Broadway producer Earl Carroll’s Vanities.
 “After her show experience,” wrote the Tribune, “she modeled in New York for illustrations for confession story magazines.
 The girl has gray eyes, regular features and an olive skin.”